 \end{itemize}

-In both cases, photon‐noise limitations and the extreme faintness of an Earth analog at 10 pc preclude any realistic campaign from achieving a resolved \(10\times10\) pixel map.
+In both cases, photon-noise limitations and the extreme faintness of an Earth analog at 10 pc preclude any realistic campaign from achieving a resolved \(10\times10\) pixel map.
 Indirect inversion techniques therefore cannot substitute for true spatially resolved imaging of temperate terrestrial exoplanets.